shervinemami/practice_speechrec_mappings/README.rst

                             Percentage of characters that will be a capital letter.
 Default is 0.
       -r RANDOM_SEED, --random_seed RANDOM_SEED
                             Allows following a determinstic sequence of random values.
 Default is the system timer.
+      -A, --adaptive        Adaptive mode.
+Store errors and adaptively offer the most common errors first.
+Default is no adaptive mode.

 eg: